ADBR 5.56 - The not so basic "BASIC RIFLE" by ATAC Defense.

 ATAC Defense Gas System:

 We use a precision machined 4140 steel .750 diameter low profile gas block.
-The gas block is mated to a 304 stainless steel carbine length gas tube.
+The gas block is mated to a 304 stainless steel carbine or mid length gas tube.

 We utilize a 7075 6 position receiver extension tube (buffer tube).
 We also use a mil-spec end plate and castle nut.
 During assembly the castle nut is torqued and staked.
 A mil-spec stock is then mated with the receiver extension.